haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 ### Part 1: The ring rail line visualization
 #### 1.1: Getting the data
 1. Download 4_Exercise_data from the [Github repository](https://github.com/rowan8k/fundamentals-of-gis/tree/master/Data), save it in a folder for this exercise, and add it to your QGIS project.
 	- Go through the data, what does it describe?
-What order of layers would be good to work with?
+What order of layers would be good to work with?#### 1.1: Getting the data
+1. Go to Moodle and download the data necessary for the task.

-3. We need to have the Ring Rail Line in geospatial format.
+32. We need to have the Ring Rail Line in geospatial format.
 One option is to digitize it based on a basic map.
 Other is to find the data online – let’s do that for practice!
 	- HRI offers easy access to open data sources between the cities of Helsinki, Espoo, Vantaa and Kauniainen.
-Follow the link to Helsinki-Region Transport’s public transport lines from 2021-2022 and open the preview in HSL’s website. https://public-transport-hslhrt.opendata.arcgis.com/datasets/hsln-linjat-4/
+Follow the link to Helsinki-Region Transport’s public transport lines from 2021-2022 and open the preview in HSL’s website. https://public-transport-hslhrt.opendata.arcgis.comhri.fi/data/en_GB/datasets/hsl-n-linjat-4/

+- Picture

 	- As you can see, the dataset is big and we don’t need everything it contains.
 You could download the whole data and edit it on your computer, but you can also filter the data before downloading it.
 You’d have to figure out what different attributes mean – unfortunately in this case the information is in Finnish, so needed code explanations are provided here.
-You can also check them through the link below and clicking “Aineiston kuvaus (pdf)”
+You can also check them also through the link below and clicking “Aineiston kuvaus (pdf)”.
 		- https://public-transport-hslhrt.opendata.arcgis.com/datasets/HSLHRT::hsln-linjat-4/about
 	- You can select features by clicking “Filter data” on the left of the page.
+		- JL_LAJI: 12, fright.
-		- JL_LAJI: 12, filters by local VR traffic
+		- Filters by local VR traffic
 		- VERKKO: 4, filters on train traffic
 		- AIK_VOIM: 1, filters on in-use tracks
 		- SUUNTA: 1, filter on 1 direction
 		- You will notice when you filter on these that the visual output barely changes, we are filtering on as much as possible to get as little duplicate lines as possible so we have to do as little manual adjustments ourselves.
 For this purpose we are only looking to extract the rough location of the line, and thus for example a single direction is sufficient.
+	- When the selection is done, you can download it by going to the Download tab under the Filter data tabcolumn jl_laji (has information on public transport type (bus, tram, …)
+		- Select column value 12 from jl_laji, 12 = VR local trains
-	- When the selection is done, you can download it by going to the Download tab under the Filter data tab.
-Click the “toggle filters” to choose only the selected features, and download the data as a Shapefile.
+	- When the selection is done, you can download it.
+Click the “toggle filters” to choose only the selected features, and download .

+- Picture

+3. If you’d rather data as a Shapefile.

  ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/4_Exercise/4_Exercise_data_selection.png)

 3. Add the data you downloaded to your QGIS project and inspect the features, what do you notice?
 	- There are still duplicate entries for the Ring Rail Line and there are other entries we do not need and are in the way
-	- We want to end up with only the Ring Rail Line, go through the attribute table and find which entry describes the full ring Rail Line, export (Exercise 3, step 4) this to a new layer, you can remove the original.
+	- We want to end up with only the Ring Rail Line, go through the attribute table and find which entry describes the full ring Rail Line, export (Exercise 3, step 4) this to a new layer, you can remove the original. igitize, use the Topographic map raster 1: 100 000 available from PaITuli and the plan overview images from the project area as your support.
+The precise route can be found on page 5 in the Ring Rail Line Brochure PDF (see Moodle).
+Remember to draw the underground and overground parts (the dash line in the brochure map shows the underground part) as separate segments - this is essential for the visualization stage!).

 #### 1.2: Making a map visualization of the new ring rail line
 4. For visualization purposes we want to have underground part of the rail as a separate segment.
 You can do this by splitting the ring rail line feature you exported into multiple features.